 Even Theatre Bristol Board member Ann Vance, who has never been on stage but who has been and assistant stage manager for many shows, takes a turn as Mrs. Claus.
 Her granddaughter, Theatre Bristol Youth Service Board president Faith Vance, participates as an elf.

-Santa Andrew Hunt shares, “I’ve thoroughly enjoyed being a “Window Santa’.”
-There’s something extra cool when a child realises you’re looking and grinning right at them.
-A little wave and they smile like Santa knows who they are.
+Santa Andrew Hunt shares, “I’ve thoroughly enjoyed being a ‘Window Santa.’
+There’s something extra cool when a child connects with me.
+A secret wink and they smile like Santa knows who they are.
 Can’t top that great vibe.
 Thanks, Theatre Bristol, for this wonderful opportunity.”

-While we cannot present our usual holiday production because of COVID, we are pleased to bring this Christmas production to this new “stage;” offer some joy; and even support downtown Bristol businesses and restaurants with a special attraction.
-Christmas Scenes gives our creative team and actors a safe opportunity to share their craft and we hope it keeps Theatre Bristol in everyone’s hearts during this time.
+Christmas Scenes began December 2020 as a way to offer Christmas joy while many North Pole experiences were closed to stem the spread of COVID.
+Christmas Scenes even supports downtown Bristol businesses and restaurants with a special attraction.
+The window production gives our creative team and actors a safe opportunity to share their craft and we hope it keeps Theatre Bristol in everyone’s hearts during this time.

 The activity is free of charge, and the Santa schedule and updates are available on Theatre Bristol’s Facebook page and at www.TheatreBristol.org.
 Donations to support the performing arts can be made at TheatreBristol.org/donate.

 We invite you to visit the Facebook page for fun photos of our Santas and friends, and to share your own, tagging them #TBChristmas.
-Camille Gray is the set designer with Nicole Intagliata and Deanna Vanders helping with scenic art.
+Camille Gray is the designer with Nicole Intagliata and Enelisa Sutton helping with scenic art.
 Gray also manages the costuming, music, casting, and stage managing for this month-long production.